Endometriosis

 What are the symptoms of endometriosis?

-Lower abdominal pain: young woman sitting on a bed holding her groin with both hands.
+Lower abdominal pain: young woman sitting on a bed holding her abdomen with both hands.

 The precise symptoms can depend on factors such as where exactly in the abdominal cavity the uterine lining has grown.
 Severe endometriosis can greatly impact a woman’s quality of life and physical health.